Resident Aliens for Tax Purposes

 Individuals who are considered residents for federal tax purposes may still be considered nonresidents by the State of Michigan.
 If you fall into this category you then must file a MI 1040 plus a MI Schedule NR.
-For assistance in determining your State of Michigan tax residency status and for information about filing as a Michigan non-resident, please see the Michigan Tax workshop presentation , the two handouts, Example 1 and Example 2, and the Michigan Department of Treasury web site. * Note: The presentation and handout for 2015 will be posted in early March, 2015.
+For assistance in determining your State of Michigan tax residency status and for information about filing as a Michigan non-resident, please see the Michigan Tax workshop presentation , the Michigan tax workshop handout Examples and the Michigan Department of Treasury web site.

 Tax Treaties with Other Countries